 Concave Mirror

-A concave mirror is a portion of a sphere’s surface having a reflecting silvered on its inner face.
-The axis of the mirror is the horizontal line passing through the center of curvature of the mirror, it is termed optical axis.
-(Ohanian, 2007) The law of reflection is also applicable for concave mirrors.
-As a result, all light rays parallel to the optical axis hit the mirror then reflect by converging all at a single point F belonging to the focal line and located at the midpoint of the sphere’s radius R, C being the center of the sphere; The horizontal distance from F to the mirror is termed focal length f = R/2.
-Inversely, any incident light ray passing through the focal point reflects parallel to the optical axis.
-Any incident ray passing through the center of curvature of the mirror, is naturally perpendicular to the mirror and hence it reflects back along the same incident direction.
+A “concave mirror” is a portion of a sphere’s surface having a reflecting, silvered surface on its inner face.
+The axis of the mirror is the horizontal line passing through the center of curvature of the mirror and is called the “optical axis”.
+(Ohanian, 2007) The law of reflection is also applicable to concave mirrors.
+As a result, all light rays parallel to the optical axis hit the mirror and then reflect by converging at a single point F belonging to the focal line and located at the midpoint of the sphere’s radius R. A point C is at the center of the sphere.
+The horizontal distance from F to the mirror is termed “focal length” f = R/2.
+Inversely, any incident light ray passing through the focal point will reflect parallel to the optical axis.
+Any incident ray passing through the center of curvature of the mirror is naturally perpendicular to the mirror and hence it reflects along the same incident direction.